lammps/lammps/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected Behavior**

 _Describe the expected behavior.
 Quote from the LAMMPS manual where needed, or explain why the expected behavior is meaningful, especially when it differs from the manual_

 **Actual Behavior**

 _Describe the actual behavior, how it differs from the expected behavior, and how this can be observed.
-Try to be specific and do **not* use vague terms like "doesn't work" or "wrong result".
-Do not assume that the person reading this has any experience with or knowledge of your specific research._
+Try to be specific and do **not** use vague terms like "doesn't work" or "wrong result".
+Do not assume that the person reading this has any experience with or knowledge of your specific area of research._

 **Steps to Reproduce**

-_Describe the steps required to quickly reproduce the issue.
+_Describe the steps required to (quickly) reproduce the issue.
 You can attach (small) files to the section below or add URLs where to download an archive with all necessary files.
-Please try to create an input that are as minimal and small as possible and reproduces as quickly as possible.
-NOTE: the less effort and time it takes to reproduce your issue, the more likely, that somebody will look into it._
+Please try to create an input set that is as minimal and small as possible and reproduces the bug as quickly as possible. **NOTE:** the less effort and time it takes to reproduce your reported bug, the more likely it becomes, that somebody will look into it and fix the problem._

 **Further Information, Files, and Links**